turingschool/gear-up/Mod3_Week1_Microaggressions_update.md

 Share in small groups or in whole group

-Discusion: What are the lenses that you need to become more aware of in order to interrupt microaggressions?
+Discussion: What are the lenses that you need to become more aware of in order to interrupt microaggressions?

 ### Final Reflection (5 min)
 Please have students complete the Gear Up reflection in their personal Gear Up gist, answering these questions: